peterddrummond/xspde_matlab/doc/source/interactive.rst

 where usually :math:`\boldsymbol{A}`, :math:`\underline{\mathbf{B}}` are evaluated at the midpoint which is the origin in the interaction picture.
 For convenience, the final output is calculated in the original picture, with at least two interaction picture (IP) transformations per time-step.

-Note that there are many types of partial differential equation that can be treated with xSPDE, even if the interaction picture method doesn't apply.
+Note that there are many other types of partial differential equation that can be treated with xSPDE, even if the interaction picture method doesn't apply.
 This occurs when there are nonlinear functions with arbitrary derivatives, or derivatives that are non-diagonal in the vector indices.
 For these cases, the space derivatives are evaluated inside the derivative term :func:`da`:.
 If there are higher order time derivatives as well, these can be re-expressed as a set of first-order time derivatives, provided the problem is an initial-value problem.

 Symmetry breaking